KirillBaranov/kb-labs-plugin-template/docs/adr/0003-package-and-module-boundaries.md

   - `types/` — exported types & schemas
 - Packages must only depend on public exports of other packages
 - Cross-package imports must use workspace aliases (`@kb-labs/<pkg>`)
+- Plugin templates must include a `@kb-labs/<plugin-id>-contracts` package that exposes only types, manifests, and schemas (no Node/FS dependencies) so other surfaces can rely on a stable public contract.
 - Domain rules:
   - Core logic in `@kb-labs/core`
   - Product-specific code in `@kb-labs/<product>`